 - Participation (10%).
 Your participation will be assessed by both your attendance and your contributions to class discussions.
 Students with excused absence must submit documentation within one week of absence.
 Students who miss more than 30% (around 4 weeks equivalent) of the class will not be able to complete/pass the course. - Weekly Posts (10%).
-Please post two sets of questions you think that are worth further discussion in class based on the weekly readings (100 words minimum in total).
+Please post two sets of questions you think that are worth further discussion in class based on the weekly readings (100 words minimum).
 This exercise helps you practice raising good and important questions.
 Your idea of the final paper can be developed from these weekly questions.
-It is due each Tuesday before class on Canvas.
-Late posts and retrospective make-up are not accepted, but you can skip two weeks of your choice without penalty. - Leading Discussion (5%).
-Once in the semester, you are asked to lead the Thursday discussion with your group.
-Identify and devise important questions and bring them to the class.
-You could refer to the weekly Canvas posts, or present new materials that are related to that week's contents.
-The forms are flexible.
-You can organize a class-wide formal debate; You can prepare multiple questions for group discussions.
-More information about this task will be discussed in class.
+It is due each Wednesday 11:59 pm on Canvas.
+Late posts and retrospective make-up are not accepted, but you can skip two weeks of your choice without penalty. - Presentation (5%).
+Once in the semester, you are asked to find a case from current news (can also be a historical case if you feel strong about it) and present how the theory (or theories) of the week's readings apply to your selected case.
+This exercise helps you develop analytical skills by examining theories using empirical evidence.
+The presentation should be around 5 to 10 minutes.
+A sign-up sheet will be distributed at the beginning of the semester.

-- Quizzes (25%).
-There will be five pop-up quizzes during the semester.
-You need to bring your own device to the classroom and take the quizzes in person. - Final Exam (25%).
-The final takes place on Dec.
-5th during normal class hours through Canvas.
+- Midterm (25%).
+Midterm takes place on March 2nd during normal class hours through Canvas.
+You need to bring your own device to the classroom and take the exam in person. - Final (25%).
+Final takes place on May 5th 12:30-2:30 pm through Canvas.
 You need to bring your own device to the classroom and take the exam in person. - Office Hour (5%).
 Please come to my office hours to discuss your chosen topic of the final paper.
 While you can reach me throughout the semester, the initial meeting needs to take place no later than week 11. - Final Paper (20%).
 It can take the form of a research proposal or a research paper.
 The topic of the paper should tie back to one of the themes we have covered in this course, broadly defined, and cite at least three readings from the class.
 A clear research question and an argument (can take the form of a hypothesis) should be developed regardless of the form you choose.
-The length should be between 1800 to 2500 words.
-Due: Dec.
-11th 11:59 pm.
-Late papers will be accepted through Dec.15th 11:59 pm with a deduction of 4 points each day delayed. - Extra Credit Assignment (2 extra points): In the latter half of the semester, we will organize several final paper workshops during Thursday sessions.
+The length should be between 2000 to 3000 words.
+Due: April 28th 11:59 pm.
+Late papers will be accepted through May 5th 11:59 pm with a deduction of 4 points each day delayed. - Extra Credit Assignment (2 extra points): In the latter half of the semester, we will organize several final paper workshops during Thursday sessions.
 You will receive 2 extra credits for the course if you present your idea of the final paper in class.
 Spaces are limited so first confirm first served.
 Requirements and details will be explained in class.

-Α 94 or above C- 70-73.99
+А 94 or above C- 70-73.99

 A- 90-93.99 D+ 67-69.99

 B+ 87-89.99 D 64-66.99

 В 84-86.99 D- 60-63.99

 B- 80-83.99 E <60

 C+ 77-79.99 E1 Stopped attending

 С 74-76.99 Ι Incomplete